 Susan Magsamen: So neuroplasticity is our ability to be able to change our brains.
 It’s the fundamental system for us to be able to really make these connections between neurons.

 You can change your brain by having different stimuli that actually changes those connections – that rewires the brain, literally rewires the brain.
-I think that’s where arts and esthetics are so important because you can provide different content that starts to really change the brain.
+I think that’s where arts and aesthetics are so important because you can provide different content that starts to really change the brain.

 Ivy Ross: This is why some doctors in Canada and London are prescribing patients to go to museums, because putting yourself in front of something new, a piece of sculpture that you have never seen or a painting, is incredibly healthy for neuroplasticity.